mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 # UI Features: Lightning App Builder
 ## Lightning App Builder
+The Lightningn App Builder is a one-stop shop, point and click tool that can be used to customize Lightning Apps.
+It allows you to customize apps with custom components based on need.
+Lightning App Builder can be used to manage Lightning app settings such as branding, navigation, options, and the Lightning pages assigned to that app.

+Standard, custom, and third-party components (e.g. AppExchange) can be added to a Lightning page using the ```Lightning App Builder```.
+Some components are only available based on the Lightning page type.
+For example, the Record Detail component can only be added to Lightning Record Pages.

+Lightning App Builder can be used to customize:

+- Lightning Apps
+- Lightning Pages
+- Visibility Rules - Lightning app, home, and record pages can be made dynamic by setting visibility rules for components.
+Related fieldss and other objects can be included in visibility rules.
+- Component Visibility - can be based on standard or custom user permissions.
+- Collapsible Sections - components can be groouped into collapsible sections using the Accordion component.
+There can be up to 25 sections.
+- Pinned Regions - can be created for console apps.
+These remain displayed as a user navigatees to subtabs in Lightning console app.

+Some additional notes:
+- The ‘Pages’ menucan be used to navigate and edit the pages of a Lightning app.
+- Component visibility rules can be set for app, record, and home pages by defining filters.
+- A page can be made dynamic by configuring the component visibility filters based on the permissions of the person viewing the page.
+- Components can be grouped into collapsible sections using the ‘Accordion’ component.
+- Pinned region pages can be created for Console Apps.

 ## Dynamic Interactions

 ## UI Features: Homepage Layouts
 ## UI Features: Creating a Lightning Home Page
 ## Lightning Page Performance